Europe Italy

 Grab an Aperitivo in Piazza dei Signori

-One of the most breathtaking sights in Treviso is Piazza Dei Signori.
-It is filled with lively locals and restaurants.
-So slow down and spend some time in the piazza.
-Grab a spritz and enjoy.
+One of the most breathtaking spots in Treviso is Piazza Dei Signori.
+Bustling with locals and lined with charming restaurants, it’s the perfect place to slow down and soak in the city’s atmosphere.
+Grab a Spritz, find a seat, and enjoy the lively energy of this iconic piazza.

 Visit Treviso’s Cathedral (Duomo): The Cathedral of Peter the Apostle